damirsaidov/stateMaster/README.md

 ---

-## Use Cases
+## How to Use This

-* Learn and compare popular React state management libraries
+*   To learn and compare React state management options.
-* Understand sync vs async state handling
+*   To see how to handle simple vs complex state.
-* Reference implementation for responsive React applications
+*   As a reference for building responsive React apps.
-* Practice global theming with Context API
+*   To learn about global theming with Context API.

 ---

 ## License

-This project is open-source and available under the MIT License.
+This project is open-source and has an MIT License.

 ---

-## Notes
+## Important

-This repository is designed for educational purposes and comparison.
-It is not intended as a production-ready application, but as a practical reference for different architectural patterns in React.
+This is a learning tool for comparing different ways of doing things in React.
+It's not really meant to be used as a real app, but as a guide for different ways to structure your code.